 But the first thing I would do is take them shopping.
 I would assess their wardrobe, where they were working, and let them know that if they wanted to be effective in this environment they had to change how they dressed.
 They were all expats, and they didn’t know how to contextualize to the Middle East.

-I’d say what I’ve learned is this: nobody—not here, not in the Middle East, not in refugee camps-- wants to dress in rags.
-We all feel better when we are dressed in clothes that we feel good about.
+I’d say what I’ve learned is that nobody—not here, not in the Middle East, not in refugee camps—wants to dress in rags.
+We all feel better when we’re dressed in clothes that we feel good about.
 That is something common.
 And there is something about getting dressed in the morning, about brushing your hair—it’s a ritual, no matter who you are or where you live-that expresses value.